-Will present data from the pilot study of at-home LungFit® GO for nontuberculous mycobacterial lung
+Presented positive updated interim data from the ongoing at-home LungFit® GO pilot study for nontuberculous mycobacterial lung disease at ATS 2022

-Anticipate dosing the first patient in the Phase I trial of ultra-high concentration gaseous NO (UNO) being conducted by the Company’s oncology affiliate, Beyond Cancer™
+Patient screening has begun for the Phase I trial of ultra-high concentration gaseous NO (UNO) being conducted by the Company’s oncology affiliate, Beyond Cancer™

-GARDEN CITY, N.Y., Aug.
-11, 2022 (GLOBE NEWSWIRE) -- Beyond Air, Inc. (NASDAQ: XAIR), a medical device and biopharmaceutical company focused on developing inhaled nitric oxide (NO) for the treatment of patients with respiratory conditions, including serious lung infections and pulmonary hypertension, and, through its affiliate Beyond Cancer, ultra-high concentration nitric oxide (UNO) for the treatment of solid tumors, today announced financial results for its first fiscal quarter ended June 30, 2022.
+GARDEN CITY, N.Y., June 28, 2022 (GLOBE NEWSWIRE) -- Beyond Air, Inc. (NASDAQ: XAIR), a clinical-stage medical device and biopharmaceutical company focused on developing inhaled nitric oxide (NO) for the treatment of patients with respiratory conditions, including serious lung infections and pulmonary hypertension and, through its affiliate Beyond Cancer, ultra-high concentration nitric oxide (UNO) for the treatment of solid tumors, today announced financial results for its fiscal fourth quarter and year ended March 31, 2022.

 Recent Highlights and Upcoming Milestones

-Initiated limited release phase of commercial launch, making it the first and only nitric oxide generator, delivery and monitoring system available in the U.S.; and already conducted numerous on-site demonstrations
+Initial limited release phase for commercial launch underway, making it the first and only nitric oxide generator and delivery system available in the U.S.

-CE Mark anticipated to be received in the second half of calendar year 2022, which is expected to be followed by an international commercial partnership
+CE Mark approval anticipated to be received in the second half of calendar year 2022, which is expected to be followed by international commercial partnership

-Planning to initiate a U.S. trial for patients hospitalized with viral community-acquired pneumonia (VCAP), including COVID-19, in the fourth quarter of calendar year 2023, pending discussion with FDA
+Plan on initiating a U.S. trial for patients hospitalized with CAVP in the fourth quarter of calendar 2023, pending discussion with FDA

-Expect to initiate a pilot study in COPD patients who are hospitalized due to an exacerbation in the fourth quarter of calendar 2023 with treatment both in-hospital and at-home
+A pilot study in COPD patients who are hospitalized due to an exacerbation is expected to begin in the second half of calendar 2023 with treatment both in-hospital and at-home

 Beyond Cancer’s Solid Tumor Program

-Financial Results for the fiscal quarter ended June 30, 2022
+Financial results for the fiscal year ended March 31, 2022